unikrn/docker-php/Readme.md

 # Docker for PHP Development
 - Running a container will spawn an nginx at 9000 and a xdebug relay at 9001.
 - nginx is running from /var/www/html
+- running plain redis on default ports and with default config
 - Help https://github.com/wsargent/docker-cheat-sheet

 ### XDEBUG Forward